alem0lars-yoroi/ctfs/2016-sharif-ctf/sec-coding-1/writeup.rst

 =====================================

 :date: 2016-02-10
-:tags: security, ctf, sharifctf, misc
+:tags: security, ctf, sharifctf, sec-coding
 :category: CTF Writeups
 :lang: en
 :summary: A challenge where you have to analyse vulnerable source code and